damianhakert/damianhakert.github.io/source/posts/2016-11-18-joining-gitlab-how-did-i-knock-the-door-and-got-it-opened.html.md

 I first knew about GitLab when looking for a better option for my websites' projects, at that time hosted on GitHub and served by GitHub Pages.
 I found GitLab by a Google search, and [signed up]() straight away.
 After exploring the platform for a while, I could perfectly understand what's what.
 I found a little difficult to set up GitLab CI for GitLab Pages for my blog project, which I imported from GitHub painlessly.
 After a few attempts and reading through the documentation, I figured out what I needed in my `.gitlab-ci.yaml`.
 But I had some back and forwards until I got it sorted.

-A couple months later, I saw on Twitter that GitLab had a program called "Community Writers", which offered compensation for technical blog posts interesting for its users.
+A couple weeks later, I saw on Twitter that GitLab had a program called "Community Writers", which offered compensation for technical blog posts interesting for its users.
-I have 11 years experience writing technically, so I thought it would be worth digging into this opportunity.
+I have eleven years experience writing technically, so I thought it would be worth digging into this opportunity.

 When I read the subjects GitLab had interest at that moment, I realized that I didn't have expertise enough to write about them, but I'd love to write about GitLab Pages, once the resources for setting it up were limited, as I had noticed before.
 So, I sent an email to the person responsible for the Community Writers Program, asking her if there was any interest on that content.
 After a couple weeks, she replied telling me it would be awesome to publish a complete tutorial on setting up GitLab Pages with Static Site Generators.